zcsys/Experiment137/readme.md

 							parameters modulated by 2312 genes
   * Monad5173: 5th gen monad with 5 LSTM layers each with 32 units, making a
 							 total of 173 neurons, 38788 parameters and 77576 genes
-	* Monad6T0: Transformer architecture with 2 layers, 16 dimensions, 4 attention
+	* Monad6T016: Transformer architecture with 2 layers, 16 dimensions, 4
-							heads, and 4x feed-forward expansion with no bias terms, governed by 6416 parameters
+								attention heads, and 4x feed-forward expansion with no bias terms, governed	by 6416 parameters
-	* Monad7T1: Monad with a memory organ of 4 float32 variables and messaging
+	* Monad7T116: Monad with a memory organ of 4 float32 variables and messaging
-							capability of 2 float32 variables, controlled by a transformer network of 6 layers, 64 dimensions, 4 attention heads, and 4x feed-forward expansion where each layer operation has a bias term, governed by 300736 parameters (FUCA)
+								capability of 2 float32 variables, controlled by a norm-free transformer network of 2 layers, 16 dimensions, 4 attention heads, and 4x feed-forward expansion with GELU instead of RELU, governed by 6544 parameters

 ### Aeon of Abundance
 (*to come*)

-#### Experiment 4: LUCA
+#### Experiment 4: 270 Balls
 * Taichi PoC
 * Spatial partitioning
 * Color-based periodic table and molecular interactions
 * Monad4280 to learn controlling *its* molecules to navigate through universe
 * Autogenetic breeding

+#### Experiment 5: LUCA